Follow me. I’m right behind you.

 Goal 1: Deepening self-knowledge by identifying core values

 Although our core values determine how we want to live life and significantly affect our decision making, it is surprising how little insight we often have into what they are.
 Yet when we have clarity over our values, choosing goals that are right for us becomes significantly easier and our chances of successfully pursuing them greatly increase.
 This can be accomplished in several ways.

 - Take time to reflect on significant recent life events and identify the key drivers behind your decisions in those situations.
 Why did you act the way you did?
 What was it that was most important to you in those situations?

-- Identify your top five values by reflecting on your key driving forces in life.
+- Identify your Values and Goals by reflecting on your key driving forces in life.
 You can consider using a list of values for inspiration.

-- Reflect on how you would spend your last day on Earth.
+- Reflect on how you would want to be remembered after you pass using the Funeral Meditation.
 Importantly, reflect on the reasons behind your choices.

 - Identify how self-leadership can help you to live more aligned with your values.

 Similar to the average awareness of values, research has shown that most people cannot pinpoint their strengths (Linley, 2007).
 Following your strengths provides a sense of energy, direction, self-confidence, and resilience to achieve goals (Boniwell, 2012).

 - At the end of each day, focus on what has been going well and your contribution to the positive event.
 Use these General Strength Cards to help you.